pingcap/docs/tiproxy/tiproxy-configuration.md

 + Default Value: `0`
 + Support hot-reload: yes
-+ This configuration item lets you decide the tradeoff between memory and performance.
++ This configuration item lets you decide the connection buffer size in bytes, e.g. `1024` means 1K buffer.
+Minimum size is 1K, and maximum size is 16M.
+It is a tradeoff between memory and performance.
 By default, when it is zero, TiProxy will manage the buffer size automatically.
 However, a larger buffer may yield better performance results.

 #### `pd-addrs`